Gabrielino High School

-Gabrielino High School (abbreviated GHS and often referred to as Gab) is a public high school located on San Gabriel Boulevard in San Gabriel, California, 10 mi east of downtown Los Angeles, serving the 9th to 12th grades.
+Gabrielino High School (abbreviated GHS and often referred to as Gab) is a public high school located on San Gabriel Boulevard in San Gabriel, California, 10 mi east of Downtown Los Angeles, serving the 9th to 12th grades.
 It was established in 1994.
 Gabrielino High School is accredited by Western Association of Schools and Colleges (WASC).
+It is a part of the San Gabriel Unified School District.

+The district, and therefore the high school's attendance boundary, includes most of San Gabriel as well as sections of Rosemead, East San Gabriel, and Temple City.